A synthetic molecular switch lets you 'paint' with natural light

 "By increasing or decreasing the pitch of the helical structure, we can control the color it reflects," says Aprahamian, chair of the Department of Chemistry.
 "Think of it as playing an accordion.
 Instead of compressing and expanding the instrument to control what tone you hear, we use light to control the pitch and the color you see."

 The study provides vivid reproductions of Edvard Munch's The Scream and Van Gogh's The Starry Night as proof.
-The images were produced in Alexander Lippert's lab at SMU with a microscope rejiggered into a mini slide projector.
+The images were produced in the lab of SMU associate professor of chemistry Alexander Lippert with a microscope rejiggered into a mini slide projector.

 In a process reminiscent of multi-color screen printing, researchers used the tiny projector to beam light through a series of stencils on a makeshift screen made of liquid crystals doped with chiral triptycene.
 New colors were added, one by one, by shining the light for varying lengths of time on the part of the screen left exposed by the stencil.